The Basics of a Short Sale

 - The buyer cancels.

-Tip: Generally the listing agent has some idea of when approval will come when the file is sent for final review.
-At that point, buyers may want to start the loan process so they've got a head start in case the bank gives 2 weeks to close.
+Tip: Much of the time, the listing agent will have some idea of when approval will come after the file is sent for final review.
+At that point, buyers may want to start the loan process so they've got a head start in case the bank allows only 2 weeks to close.